mtalijanac/associations/docs/Introduction.md

   - merchant: Zara
   - location: Madrid

-By adding more data, events tells more complex story.
+Adding data to events is one way to tell more complex story.
-Besides data, we can also add more time to event:
+It isn't the only way.
+Adding more time to event

-  - "Fire", started at 13:31:45, ended at 15:40:00
+  - "Fire", started at 13:31, ended at 15:40

 Fires have **durations** - pairs of start and end timestamps.
 Events often have durations.
 More than one:

-  - "House fire", fire started 13:31:45,
+  - "House fire", fire started 13:31,
-                  fire alarm on 13:32:30,
+                  fire alarm on 13:32,
-                  firemen notified at 13:34:00,
+                  firemen notified at 13:34,
-                  firemen responed at 13:56:30,
+                  firemen responed at 13:56,
-                  fire alarm off 13:58:20,
+                  fire alarm off 13:58,
-                  fire extinguished 15:40:00
+                  fire extinguished 15:40

 House, alarm, firemen - each of them has its own view of event, own timeline of observing and reacting to it; and thus similar, but